philipmjohnson/template/essays/march-for-science.md

 ### Conclusions

 Helping organize the March for Science turned out to be a wonderful experience for me.
-I met lots of nice people and went to a lot of meetings that were unusually interesting, fun, and productive.
-Most of all, I helped provide an opportunity for 2700 people on Oahu to show up and physically demonstrate their support for the scientific process as a critical way to provide evidence-based decision making.
+I met lots of nice people and went to a lot of meetings that were interesting, fun, and productive.
+Most of all, I helped provide an opportunity for 2700 people on Oahu to physically demonstrate their support for the scientific process as a critical way to provide evidence-based decision making.

 If you've got a cause that's really important to you, don't hold back from taking a leadership role because you don't know what you're doing.
 Just throw yourself into it, do your best, and hope for the best.
 Sometimes the results will totally surprise you.

 *Many, many thanks to the other members of the March for Science Executive Committee: Emily Gaskin, Grant Yamashita, Stephanie Wilson, Elisha Wood-Charlson, Dylan Davis, Brooks Bays, and especially our fearless leader, [Helen Spafford](https://twitter.com/profspaff/status/865401967639527426).
-Thanks also the other 70+ members of the March for Science organizing committee without whom this event would not have been nearly as successful.*
+Thanks also to the other 70+ members of the March for Science organizing committee without whom this event would not have been successful.*

+*For more information about March for Science Hawaii, please see [our website](http://marchforsciencehawaii.info/).*